MultiCraft/repixture/mods/rp_mobs/API.md

 An entity “dies” in Minetest when its HP reaches 0, which instantly removes it and triggers the `on_death` function.

-We do not like instant removal so this mod provides a simple graphical death effect delay.
+We do not like instant removal so this subsystem provides a simple graphical death effect and delay.
 This flips over the mob and makes it come to a screeching halt.
 The mob is still visible but all player interactions are disabled.
-After a short delay, the mob disappears, causing `on_death` to be called.
+After a short delay, the mob disappears in a cloud of dust by setting the HP to 0, causing `on_death` to be called.

 To use this subsystem, add `rp_mobs.handle_dying` into `on_step`.